 - The teacher training course:

 - Our school is acknowledged by both the national Alexander Technique association (ATVD) and the Affiliated Societies (ATAS, the international association of national societies), as well as by the city government.
 Students can make use of this to receive reductions.
-The officially required 1600 hours of training are spread over 3 years and 3 months.
-We work 14 hours a week on four days, Monday to Thursday from 9:00 am – 12:30 am.
+The officially required 1600 hours of training are spread over about 3 years.
+We work 14-17,5 hours a week on four days, Monday to Thursday/ Friday (optional) from 9:00 am – 12:30 am.
 School time is divided evenly throughout the year and holidays follow the holiday plan of Berlin public schools.
 This ensures an ongoing, continuous engagement with the technique and yet leaves the students enough time to fulfill their other obligations and commitments.
 Fees for the teacher training course amount to € 440 per month.

 - The Alexander-Technik-Schule Berlin is directed by Jörg Aßhoff, but understands itself as a team of teachers.